CSDisciple/passwordManagerClient/README.md

 # Password Manager Client

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project allows a user to store their sensitive passwords in a secure manner.

 ## Available Scripts